Devsbench/scientific-robin-e5a44/content/pages/blog/What-is-stablecoin.md

 seo:
   description: >-
     A stablecoin is a class of cryptocurrencies that attempt to offer price stability and are backed by a reserve asset.
-Stablecoins have gained traction as they attempt to offer the best of both worlds—the instant processing and security or privacy of payments of cryptocurrencies, and the volatility-free stable valuations of fiat currencies.
   extra:
     - name: 'og:type'
       value: article